-Lastly, photographers should keep in mind that the set of photographs submitted as part of a nomination should provide a visual tour of the property.
-The photographs should convey to someone who may never visit the property those qualities that give the property significance.
+Lastly, photographers should keep in mind that the set of photographs submitted as part of a nomination should provide an authentic visual representation of the property and its important characteristics.
+The photographs should convey to someone who may never visit the property those qualities that reflect the significance of the property.

-Individual Properties and Complexes
+Individual Buildings and Complexes

 The number of photographs, or views, needed to properly document a property will depend upon the size and complexity of the property and its significance.
-However, there are aspects of photographing a property that apply no matter the size or complexity.
+There are aspects of photographing a property, however, that apply no matter the size or complexity.
 If you have questions about the number of photographs to take, please consult with SHPO staff.